 The WG requested input from the GNSO Stakeholder Groups and Constituencies, as well as other ICANN Supporting Organizations and Advisory Committees.
-Further information on the community input received, as well as a brief summary of the positions of international organizations is available in Section 5.
+Further information on the community input received, as well as a brief summary of the positions submitted by IGOs and INGOs is available in Section 6.